 If the Line and Filling toolbar (Figure 21) is not visible, you can display it using View > Toolbars > Line and Filling.
 From here you can edit the most common object attributes.
-You can also open the Line dialog by clicking on the Line (1) icon and the Area dialog by clicking on the Area (2) icon to see more options.
+You can also open the Line dialog by clicking on the Line dialog by clicking on the Area dialog by clicking on the Area icon to see more options.